fb pixel

 Course Delivery: In-Person

 This course addresses the complex processes involved in the creation of a literary text from initial inspiration to publication.
-Students' reading of fiction is supplemented with lectures based on documented evidence of the authors' own approaches to the craft of writing (including literary essays, interviews, drafts, letters, and/or occasional live appearances, when possible).
-In this course, we explore the writing process (habits, beliefs, influences, intellectual reasoning, and the artistic visions and commitments) of some contemporary [successful, award-winning] writers.
-We identify and interrogate the creative processes and artistic decisions that writers made while composing and revising their works.
-We study the effects of these processes and decisions in relation to the critical and popular receptions of the finished work.
-Our aim throughout the course is to identify and learn about creative processes and why they succeeded, were effective, or otherwise failed.
+Students' reading of fiction and poetry is supplemented with lectures based on documented evidence of the authors' own approaches to the craft of writing (including literary essays, interviews, drafts, letters, and/or occasional live appearances, when possible).
+The course examines the habits, beliefs, influences, and intellectual reasoning behind the decisions writers make while composing and revising their drafts.
+We also study the effects of those decisions.
+The reading list may vary from year to year, while maintaining the goals of gender balance and an emphasis on literature of the twentieth and twenty-first centuries.

 “If you’re struggling with what you’re writing—if you’re afraid to be your true self on the page—I dare you to stop listening to the outside voices and try listening only to yourself this one time.
 Write the book you most want to write…Write the book that is the most unapologetically YOU, no matter how long it takes.”- Nova Ren Suma, author of The Walls Around Us